How to Get FSSAI License for Restaurant

 b) Water Supply- There should be an adequate supply of potable water.
 The water should be examined chemically and bacteriologically by a NABL accredited laboratory.
 Ice and steam wherever in use should be made from same portable water.

-c) Raw Materials- There are certain FSSAI guidelines For Packing of Milk and Milk Products that should be followed in handling and preparation of raw materials.
+c) Raw Materials- There are certain FSSAI guidelines for Milk and Milk Products that should be followed in handling and preparation of raw materials.

 Preparation of Fruits/ Vegetables